-Allocation of the transaction price to the performance obligations in the contract require an allocation of the transaction price to each performance obligation based on its relative standalone selling price ("SSP").
+If the contract contains a single performance obligation, we allocate the entire transaction price to the single performance obligation.
+Contracts that contain multiple performance obligations require an allocation of the transaction price to each performance obligation based on its relative standalone selling price ("SSP").
 The determination of SSP involves judgment and is generally based on the contractually stated, observable prices of the promised goods and services charged when sold separately to client.
 The majority of our contracts contain multiple performance obligations (such as when subscription licenses are sold with support and implementation services) and are typically capable of being distinct and accounted for as separate performance obligations.
 In a contract with multiple performance obligations, we allocate revenues to each performance obligation at the inception of the contract.